distri/builder/main.coffee.md

       stringData(styleContent)

-`compileCoffee` compiles a coffee file into JS and adds the sourceURL comment.
+`compileCoffee` compiles a coffee file into JS.
+The `require` library handles appending a sourceURL comment to assist in debugging.

-TODO: Work with the require component to make the sourceURL unique for files in modules.

     compileCoffee = (source, path) ->
-      """
-        #{CoffeeScript.compile(source)}
-        //# sourceURL=#{path}
-      """
+      CoffeeScript.compile(source)

 `compileFile` take a fileData and returns a buildData.
 A buildData has a `path`, and properties for what type of content was built.